timdmackey/vscode-liquid/README.md

 A visual studio code extension for the [Liquid](https://shopify.github.io/liquid/) template language.
 Includes syntax highlighting support for Liquid code used in HTML, JavaScript CSS, SCSS, Markdown and more.
 Ships with auto formatting code beautification, advanced snippet auto-completion resolution and respects VS Codes native Intellisense, hover and diagnostic features.

+### Mechanic Enhancements

+([Tim Mackey](https://github.com/timdmackey)) - Added support for various Mechanic tags.
+These changes are for personal use and this is not a validly authorized ditribution of the vscode-liquid extension!

 ### Key Features

 - Syntax support for Liquid in CSS, SCSS, JavaScript, Markdown and more!